 The residual public system

 The residual public system, which includes the Czech Republic, Latvia, and Poland, is marked by low levels of supply.
 It has by far the lowest overall expenditure, beds, and recipients of all other system types.
-Although access barriers are low, by applying no means-testing and a low level of choice restrictions, bound cash benefits hint at a high level of informal care provision.
+However, access barriers seem low, by applying no means-testing and a low level of choice restrictions.
+Cash benefits are mainly bound.
 However, the share of public LTC expenditure is the highest of all system types.
 Performance of these systems measured by life expectancy and subjective health status are by far the lowest of all other systems.

 The private supply system

 The private supply system, which consists of Germany and Finland, has a medium to high level of supply.
-Yet, this system shows one of the lowest shares of public expenditure and cash benefits are unbound, indicating a high level of informal care provision.
+Yet, this system shows one of the lowest shares of public expenditure, and cash benefits are unbound.
 Access restrictions are among the lowest of all systems, with no means-testing and limited choice restrictions.
 Performance levels are medium.

 The public supply system

 The public supply system comprises the countries Denmark, Ireland, Norway, and Sweden and is defined by high supply and above-average public expenditure.
-Benefits are mainly available only in kind, which hints at a low level of informal care provision.
+Benefits are mainly available in kind only.
 Furthermore, choice is limited in these systems; yet, no means-tests apply.
 The performance indicators of this system are above average.

 The evolving public supply system